Sylwia Pycia

 Sylwia Pycia (born 20 April 1981) is a Polish volleyball player, a member of Poland women's national volleyball team, European Champion 2005, silver medalist of European Games 2015, Polish Champion (2008, 2009).

 Career

 In 2005, she achieved title of European Champion.
 She took part in 1st edition of European Games.
 In semi final her national team beat Serbia and qualified to final match.
-On June 27, 2015 Poland was beaten by Turkey and Pycia with her team mates winning a silver medal.
+On 27 June 2015 Poland was beaten by Turkey and Pycia with her team mates winning a silver medal.

-In April 2017 she decided to end up her career.
+In April 2017 she decided to end her career.